A-level: A*AA including sciences relating to pathway.

 Excludes A-Level General Studies or Critical Thinking.

 GCSE: English Grade C (4), if a Mathematics A Level equivalent is not required then a minimum Grade B (6) in GCSE Mathematics is required.
 Equivalent English language qualifications are accepted.
+We will accept Level 2 Functional Skills English in lieu of GCSE English.

 Access to HE Diploma